 The main objective of most for-profit firms is to earn profits that are distributed to the investor-owners of the firms or reinvested in the firm for the long-term benefit of these owners.
+For-profit hospital management must strike a balance between their fiduciary responsibilities to the owners of the company with their other mission of providing acceptable-quality healthcare services to the community.

-For-profit hospital management must strike a balance between their fiduciary responsibilities to the owners of the company and their other mission of providing acceptable-quality healthcare services to the community.
 For-profit firms have a wide variety of organization and ownership structures.
 For-profit firms that buy and sell shares of their company stocks on the open market are referred to as publicly traded companies.
 A major advantage of being publicly traded is the ability to raise equity capital through the sale of company stocks.
-Publicly traded firms are subject to reporting requirements and regulation by the Securities and Exchange Commission (SEC).
+Publicly traded firms are subject to reporting requirements and regulation by the Securities and Exchange Commission.
 For-profit firms may also be privately held, meaning the shares of the company are held by relatively few investors and are not available to the general public.
-Privately held companies also have far few reporting requirements to the SEC.
+Privately held companies also have far fewer reporting requirements by the Securities and Exchange Commission.
 Large for-profit firms are typically publicly traded.
 However, there are exceptions.
-For example, HCA, Inc. is a national for-profit healthcare services company headquartered in Nashville, Tennessee.
-Prior to 2005, HCA was the largest publicly traded hospital company.
-In 2005, HCA was purchased by a private equity firm and converted from a publicly traded to privately held company.
-HCA, Inc. returned to publicly traded status in 2010 and remains the largest forprofit hospital company, with 16 hospitals and 43,275 licensed beds.
-In its fiscal year ending December 31, 2015, the company had after-tax income of \$2.1 billion.
+For example, HCA, Inc. is a national forprofit healthcare services company headquartered in Nashville, Tennessee.
+Before 2005 HCA was the largest publicly traded hospital company.
+In 2005 HCA was purchased by a private equity firm and converted from a publicly traded to a privately held company.
+HCA, Inc. remains a privately held company and is still the largest for-profit hospital company, with 163 hospitals and related businesses in 20 states.
+In its fiscal year ending December 31, 2008, the company had after-tax income of \$673 million.

 Both publicly traded and privately held for-profit firms are often referred to as "investor-owned" firms.
 Investor-owned firms are owned by risk-based equity investors who expect the managers of the corporation to maximize shareholder wealth.
 Most large for-profit firms use this legal form.
 Investor-owned firms have a relative advantage in terms of financing.
-In addition to debt, for-profit firms can raise funding through risk-based equity capital.
-They enjoy limited liability, but their earnings are taxed at both the corporate level and the shareholder level (so-called double taxation).
-The company pays corporate income tax and the shareholder pays both tax on dividends paid by the company and gains made on the sale of the company's stock.
+In addition to debt, for-profit firms can raise funding through riskbased equity capital.
+They enjoy limited liability, but their earnings are taxed at both the corporate level and shareholder level (so-called double taxation).
+The company pays corporate income tax, and the shareholder pays both tax on dividends paid by the company and gains made on the sale of the company's stock

-A professional corporation (PC), also called a professional association (PA), is a corporate form for professionals who wanted to have the advantages of incorporation.
-A PC does not, however, shield its owners from professional liability.
-PCs and PAs have been widely used by physicians and other healthcare professionals.
+A professional corporation, also called a professional association, is a corporate form for professionals who wanted to have the advantages of incorporation.
+A professional corporation does not, however, shield its owners from professional liability.
+Professional corporations and professional associations have been widely used by physicians and other healthcare professionals.

 Sole proprietorships are unincorporated businesses owned by a single individual.
 They do not necessarily have to be small businesses.
 Solo practitioner physicians often are sole proprietors.
-The main advantages are: easy and inexpensive to set up, no sharing of profits, total control, few government regulations, no special income taxes, and easy and inexpensive to dissolve.
+There are several advantages to a sole proprietorship: They are easy and inexpensive to set up, there is no sharing of profits, the sole proprietor has total control, there are few government regulations and no special income taxes, and they are easy and inexpensive to dissolve.
 Its two main disadvantages are unlimited liability and limited access to capital.